Teaching Recognition Awards

 Overview

 The teaching recognition program is designed to reward instructors for their efforts to enhance teaching and learning.
-The program is tiered:
+We offer the following awards:

-BRONZE AWARD: recognizes learning best practices for instruction and developing a plan to use them.
+BRONZE AWARD: recognizes learning evidence-based practices for instruction and developing a plan to use them.

 SILVER AWARD: recognizes the design and implementation of a teaching project.

-GOLD AWARD: recognizes scholarly examination of teaching projects and sharing results with colleagues.
+GOLD AWARD: recognizes a systematic investigation into student learning and sharing the results with colleagues.

 PLATINUM AWARD: recognizes scholarly dissemination and leadership in the area of teaching and learning.